 - Day Tours

 Last year Xi'an hosted a total of 136 million sightseeing tours, and is thus the third-most-visited destination in China, after Beijing and Hong Kong.
 However, Xi'an is a cheap city compared to Beijing, and definitely compared to HK!

 There are several tourist destinations you can tour at a low budget, and some are even free.
 Additionally, you can lower your budget by eating at low-cost restaurants and sleeping in hostels and value hotels.

 The Terracotta Army is a must-see while in Xi'an, despite the cost.
-If traveling on a tight budget, enter through the auxiliary gate where you can get a ticket for 160 Yuan (150 Yuan for students) and avoid ticket re-sellers who charge a higher fee at the other gates.
+If traveling on a tight budget, you can get a ticket for 150 Yuan (120 yuan December–February) and avoid ticket re-sellers and guides who charge a higher fee for their bolt-on services.